stefanodixon-ux/webMAN-MOD/README.md

 - NTFS support for PS3 and PS1 games in ISO format, Blu-ray movies in ISO format and DVD Video in ISO format
 - Manual and Dynamic Fan Control and in-game temperature monitoring
 - PAD shortcuts (*open include/combos.h for a complete list of shortcuts)
-- Keep USB device awake
+- Keep external USB device alive & Reset USB Bus
 - Mount last game or AUTOBOOT.ISO to system startup
 - Support direct access to NTFS devices through web & ftp (1.45 / 1.45.11)
 - XMB integration XMB proxy (1.46 / 1.46.00)
 - Integrated prepNTFS (1.47)

 ### webMAN MOD additional & extended features

+#### Installer & GUIs
-- Easy installer/updater
+- Easy installer/updater with 4 editions: full, lite, standard (rebug) & nonCobra.
-- Translated to 23 languages
 - New icons created by Brunolee & Berion
 - VSH Menu integration (hold SELECT to show the menu)
-- sLaunch GUI integration (hold START or R2+L2 on XMB to show the GUI)
+- sLaunch GUI integration (hold START or R2+L2 on XMB to show the game menu GUI)
+- Coverflow web-GUI (/games.ps3) provides a mobile/desktop friendly GUI for fast selection of games.
+- Grid web-GUI (/index.ps3) display games with resizable icons and content can be filtered by type/device/name
+- 2 GUI Themes: sMAN-like graphical interface & webMAN original theme
+- LaunchPad integration (DeViL303' mod to use What's New section to mount games)
+- PhotoGUI integration (DeViL303' mod to use Photo albums to mount games)
+- XMBM+ integration when grouping of XMB content is disabled (v1.33.03)
+- Support for custom XML menu integrated into webMAN Games menu
+- Install packages from any folder using web command: /install.ps3<path>

+#### Localization & Regional settings
+- Translated into 23 languages
+- Support for change BD/DVD region

+#### Content organization & information display
+- Title ID can be displayed on XMB menu
+- Covers are shown using the Title ID found in the file name of the ISO or folder name (JB game).
+- Option for display original file name or title name from PARAM.SFO
+- Option for display covers as discs, ICON0.PNG or covers from multiMAN, IRISMAN, ManaGunZ repository or in the same folder of the ISO
+- Option for online covers display (free service provided by DeViL303)
+- Optional Video subfolder to "Bluray™ and DVD" folder (Display RetroXMB videos, videos on USB devices and Data Disc icon)
+- Extended system information via /cpursx.ps3 (Title ID, game icon, APP Version, IDPS/PSID, CFW version, last played game, console's run time & number of boots)
+- Display of Play time & startup time to SELECT+START and /cpursx.ps3 (Use SELECT+START+R2 to display Game ID, Title, play time and more in-Game info)
+- Use "home" path to define default path for /app_home/PS3_GAME on start up and for R2+START (e.g. make app_home start multiMAN or IRISMAN)
+- Support for list NPDRM games stored /dev_hdd0/game in addition to ISO and JB folders
+- Support for exclude games by file name & Title ID using wm_ignore.txt

+#### Extended mount of game
-- It can mount PSP games stored on exFAT/NTFS/NET devices without copy the file to the internal HDD (1.47.27)
+- It can mount PSP games stored on exFAT/ext/NTFS/NET devices without copy the file to the internal HDD (1.47.27) - Requires prepISO 1.27 or later
 - It can mount PS2 Classics games on PS2 Classic Launcher (.BIN.ENC)
 - Automatic CONFIG creation for PS2ISOs and PS2 Classic using config database from ManaGunZ or the database of CONFIG created by the installer
+- Support for launch SELF applications via PKG/ROM Launcher or through the XMB icon: ★ app_home/PS3_GAME
+- Integrated external gameDATA allows installation of packages & game data on external USB drives
+- Integrated prepNTFS allows to scan PS3ISO, PSXISO, BDISO & DVDISO on NTFS devices without require prepISO/prepNTFS
+- Support for *.ntfs[BDFILE]* (fake ISO created by IRISMAN or prepISO/prepNTFS) - Used to play movies or install large packages on NTFS
+- Support to mount NTFS games using raw_iso.sprx (rawseciso by Estwald) - Supports fake ISO
+- Support last_game.txt / autoboot on nonCobra edition

+#### Emulation features
-- ROMS support through PKG/ROM Launcher and RetroArch (support internal/USB/NET storage with custom icons/background images)
+- ROMS support through PKG/ROM Launcher and RetroArch (support internal HDD/USB/NET storage with custom icons & background images)
-- Support for launch SELF applications via PKG/ROM Launcher
-- It can auto-mount any custom folder, ISO or open an URL on startup. webMAN vanilla only can mount AUTOBOOT.ISO
+- Enable selection of emulator for PS1 and PS2 on B/C consoles
-- Title ID can be displayed on XMB menu
+- PS2 Launcher / PSP Launchers can be integrated into webMAN Games menu for easy access

-- Covers are shown using the Title ID on the file name of the ISO.
-Official needs to mount the game to show the covers.
-- Option for online covers display (free service provided by DeViL303)
+#### File management & navigation
+- Improvements on File Manager (file & folder icons, links to navigate faster, mount ISO, mount net0/ or net1/, preview images, copy/paste/delete files & folders)
+- Copy operations use shadow copy on hdd0 for faster copy operations
 - It can rip a game from disc to hdd0 or copy from hdd0 to usb000 or from usb00x to hdd0.
+- Shorter URL to access paths & files.
+Use "home" path for search in a user defined folder.
+- Support for MD5 hash verification of files stored on PS3 (internal HDD & USB FAT32 only)
+- Support edition of small text files (<2KB) via web

+#### Network features
+- PS3 Manager API Support (PS3MAPI) compatible with RTM tools
 - FTP server includes new SITE commands to allow copy/paste files locally, unmount game, toggle external gamedata, turn on/off dev_blind, change file attributes
+- Extended support up to 5 remote network servers
+- Auto configure remote IP address when /setup.ps3 is accessed from a remote client
+- Support navigation of remote network servers even if they are disabled for content scanning
+- NETISO server on PS3 (ISO only) lets share local games among PS3 consoles in a LAN
+- Download files & install PKG remotely or with pad shortcuts
 - /dev_blind and /dev_hdd1 are auto-mounted when accessed via FTP or URL
+- Support for local web chat (source code only)

+#### Automatization
+- Support for user defined combos (pad shortcuts)
+- Virtual pad allows send button events remotely via http://pad.aldostools.org on web browser or with webPAD software (Windows only)
+- Support for auto-play on startup any supported ISO, game folder or auto-open an URL link. webMAN vanilla only can mount AUTOBOOT.ISO
+- Several shortcuts to toggle Cobra, swap Rebug files, mount net0/ or net1/, show IDPS/PSID, etc.
+- Support for auto-fix games that require higher FW version (4.20 and later)
+- Support batch script automation at startup (dev_hdd0/boot_init.txt or dev_hdd0/autoexec.bat) or played at any time (/play.ps3/<script-file>.bat)
+- Launch mounted games with /play.ps3 command.
+Once a game is mounted via html, click on the displayed icon to launch the game on the PS3.
+- Execute XMB functions with /play.ps3 command. (e.g: /play.ps3?col=network&seg=seg_premo) <- this will start Remote Play server from XMB.
+- A comprehensive set of web commands and features for customization (link in Web Commands Documentation)

+#### Stealth features
+- Support for dumping IDPS/PSID
+- Support for automatic or manual removal of CFW syscalls and spoof console id (IDPS/PSID)
+- "Offline" mode (blocks some PSN/tracking servers) and automatic restore when CFW syscalls are removed.
+Game updates still work in this mode. (v1.33.03)
+- Scan for games on the stealth folder "/video"

+#### Safety & security features
+- Improved temperature monitoring (max & min fan speed, auto#2 mode, improved algorithm for dynamic fan control)
+- Increased security: ADMIN mode blocks access to critical functions like /setup.ps3, /delete.ps3; Password for FTP server access; limit remote access to specific IP
+- dev_bdvd/PS3_UPDATE is redirected to prevent an accidental update if a game disc is inserted in the drive
+- Extended Content Profile Grouping (v1.33.07) - common files + individual content (4 profiles)
 - Safe upload mode prevents a brick/semi-brick if power fails during ftp uploads to /dev_blind.

-- Increased security: ADMIN mode blocks access to critical functions like /setup.ps3, /delete.ps3; Password for FTP server access; limit remote access to specific IP
-- Integrated external gameDATA allows installation of packages & game data on external USB drives
+#### Memory & debugging
+- All LV2 peek/pokes are done through syscalls 8/9 (CFW only) - syscalls 6/7 used only by PS3HEN
 - Web Debugger (remote peek/poke/find bytes, dump lv1 & lv2 memory)
-- Support for automatic or manual removal of CFW syscalls and spoof console id (IDPS/PSID)
-- All LV2 peek/pokes are done through syscalls 8/9 (CFW only) - syscalls 6/7 used only by PS3HEN
-- Extended support up to 5 remote network servers
-- Several shortcuts to toggle Cobra, swap Rebug files, mount net0/ or net1/, show IDPS/PSID, etc.
-- Support for user defined combos (pad shortcuts)
-- Enable screen capture on CFW that don't has the feature.
-- Enable selection of emulator for PS1 and PS2 on B/C consoles
-- Various improvements on File Manager (file & folder icons, links to navigate faster, mount ISO, mount net0/ or net1/, preview images, copy/paste/delete files & folders)
 - MIN+ memory profile (same as MIN but uses 512K and 2.5X more buffer for PS3 games)
 - MAX+ memory profile (same as MAX 1280K for PS3 games, others buffer is reduced, eg: 2X less buffer for ftp and 4X for DVD etc...)
-- Copy operations use shadow copy on hdd0 for faster copy operations
-- Scan for games on the stealth folder "/video"
-- Support last_game.txt / autoboot on nonCobra edition
-- "Offline" mode (blocks some PSN/tracking servers) and automatic restore when CFW syscalls are removed.
-Game updates still work in this mode. (v1.33.03)
-- XMBM+ integration when grouping of XMB content is disabled (v1.33.03)
-- Extended Content Profile Grouping (v1.33.07) - common files + individual content (4 profiles)
-- PS3 Manager API Support (PS3MAPI) compatible with RTM tools
+- Support for up to 3MB from 4 available memory containers (bg, fg, debug, app)
+- Remote syscalls

+#### Screen & video capture
+- Capture XMB screen in BMP format
+- Enable in-game screen capture on CFW that don't has the feature.
 - Integrated Mysis video_rec plugin and get klicensee used by NPDRM content
-- Support for *.ntfs[BDFILE]* (fake ISO created by IRISMAN or prepISO/prepNTFS) - Used to play movies or install large packages on NTFS
-- Support to mount NTFS games using raw_iso.sprx (rawseciso by Estwald) - Supports fake ISO
-- Support for auto-fix games that require higher FW version (4.20 and later)
-- Optional Video subfolder to "Bluray™ and DVD" folder (Display RetroXMB videos, videos on USB devices and Data Disc icon)
-- Coverflow web-GUI (/games.ps3) provides a mobile/desktop friendly GUI for fast selection of games.
-- Grid web-GUI (/index.ps3) display games with resizable icons and content can be filters by type/device/name
-- 2 GUI Themes: sMAN-like graphical interface & webMAN original theme
-- Extended system information (Title ID, game icon, APP Version, IDPS/PSID, CFW version, last played game)
-- Display of Play time & startup time to SELECT+START and /cpursx.ps3 (Use SELECT+START+R2 to display Game ID, Title, play time and more in-Game info)
-- Virtual pad allows send button events remotely via http://pad.aldostools.org on web browser or with webPAD software (Windows only)
-- dev_bdvd/PS3_UPDATE now is redirected when the plugin is loaded (and when a game is mounted) [This is intended to prevent an accidental update if a game disc is inserted in the drive]
-- Added /play.ps3 to launch XMB Functions (e.g: /play.ps3?col=network&seg=seg_premo) <- this will start Remote Play server from XMB.
-- Once a game is mounted via html, if you click on the displayed icon the game will be launched on the PS3.
-This is nice to start the game once it's mounted from your mobile This option uses the new command /play.ps3
-- Support for auto-play any supported ISO, game folder or auto-open an URL link
-- Support for change BD/DVD region
-- NETISO server on PS3 (ISO only) lets share games among PS3 consoles in a LAN
-- Support for local web chat (source code only)
-- Support edition of small text files (<2KB) via web
-- Download files & install PKG remotely or with pad shortcuts
-- Support batch script automation at startup (dev_hdd0/boot_init.txt or dev_hdd0/autoexec.bat) or played at any time (/play.ps3/<script-file>.bat)
-- A comprehensive set of web commands and features for customization (link in Web Commands Documentation)
-- Use "home" path to define default path for /app_home/PS3_GAME on start up and for R2+START (e.g. make app_home start multiMAN or IRISMAN)
-- Shorter URL to access paths & files.
-Use "home" path for search in a user defined folder.

 ## Web Commands Documentation
 https://www.psx-place.com/threads/webman-mod-web-commands.1508/

 ## Integrated Plugins
-- sLaunch plugin : GUI to navigate the games from any place on the XMB
+- sLaunch plugin : GUI to navigate and mount the games from any place on the XMB
 - VSH Menu plugin : GUI to execute commands from any place on the XMB
 - RAWSECISO plugin : Proxy that handles the SCSI requests by Cobra to access the ISO images stored in exFAT/NTFS devices
 - NETISO plugin : Proxy that handles the SCSI requests by Cobra to access content stored in the remote servers (ps3netsrv)